openpowerquality/docusaurus/docs/cloud-mauka.md

 The ```plugins.StatusPlugin.port``` config option can be changed to specify the port that the status plugin should run on.

-### Threshold Plugin

-The [threshold plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/threshold_plugin.py) is a base plugin that implements functionality for determining preset threshold crossings over time.
-That is, this plugin, given a steady state, will detect deviations from the steady using percent deviation from the steady state as a discriminating factor.

-When subclassing this plugin, other plugins will define the steady state value, the low threshold value, the high threshold value, and the duration threshold value.

-This plugin is subclassed by the [voltage](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/voltage_threshold_plugin.py) and [frequency](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/frequency_threshold_plugin.py) threshold plugins.

-Internally, the threshold plugin looks at individual measurements and determines if the value is low, stable, or high (as defined by the subclass).
-A finite state machine is used to switch between the following states and define events.

-**Low to low.** Still in a low threshold event.
-Continue recording low threshold event.

-**Low to stable.** Low threshold event just ended.
-Produce an event message.

-**Low to high.** Low threshold event just ended.
-Produce and event message.
-Start recording high threshold event.

-**Stable to low.** Start recording low threshold event.

-** Stable to stable.** Steady state.
-Nothing to record.

-**Stable to high.** Start recording high threshold event.

-**High to low.** High threshold event just ended.
-Produce event message.
-Start recording low threshold event.

-**High to stable.** High threshold event just ended.
-Produce event message.

-**High to high.** Still in high threshold event.
-Continue recording event.

-Event messages are produced by passing the contents of a recorded event to the ```on_event``` method call.
-This method call needs to be implemented in all subclassing plugins in order to deal with the recorded event.

 ### Total Harmonic Distortion Plugin
 The [total harmonic distortion (THD) plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/thd_plugin.py) subscribes to all events that request data, waits until the data is realized, performs THD calculations over the data, and then stores the results back to the database.